-Remark 24.10.
-When K is a function field the quotient $\mathbb{I}K^1/K^{\times}$ is totally disconnected, in addition to being compact Hausdorff; as we shall see, this makes it a profinite group.
+Remark 26.10.
+When K is a function field the norm-1 idele class group C_K^1 is totally disconnected, in addition to being a compact group, and thus a profinite group.

-24.2 Profinite groups
+26.2 Profinite groups

-In order to state the main theorems of class field theory in our adelic/idelic setup, rather than considering each finite abelian extension L of a global field K individually, we prefer to work in K^{ab} , the compositum of all finite abelian extensions of K. This requires us to understand the infinite Galois group $Gal(K^{ab}/K)$, which, like all Galois groups, is a profinite group.
+In order to state the main theorems of class field theory in our adelic/idelic setup, rather than considering each finite abelian extension L of a global field K individually, we prefer to work in K^{ab} , the compositum of all finite abelian extensions of K. This requires us to understand the infinite Galois group $\text{Gal}(K^{ab}/K)$, which is an example of a profinite group.